 Wabi House on Greenville gives you warm, lush ramen to slurp and enjoy on a day just like this.

 Matzo Ball Soup at Deli News is a true treat that you will wish to experience with a side of pastrami sandwich.

 Jammed packed with seafood swimming in a lush broth, the bouillabaisse is the weekly special currently running at Dive Coastal.
-You can nab a cup or bowl, either pairs nicely with the classic Baja fish tacos.
+You can nab a bowl, both pair nicely with the classic Baja fish tacos.
 You will find this tiny seafood restaurant hidden in Snider Plaza across from SMU.